SJH’S FILM REVIEWS Part 3 H-L

 Dir: Tom Six

 I remember all the kerfuffle when this was first released.
 Of it being branded as one of the most disgusting, sadistic films of all time, and how it ended up on our Banned list here in Blighty.
 The publicity stills showing a frankly revolting-looking little man glaring goggle-eyed didn’t exactly help.
 And then it rolled round on the Horror Channel’s Xtreme Season, and I thought, perhaps because I’m trying to be A Serious Film Reviewer I should watch it.
 Well I’m glad I did, because it means I can legitimately never have to watch it again!
 This one is set here in Britain, and concerns a fat loser called Martin (Laurence R Harvey), who has a grim life.
 He works as a security guard, and lives in a repulsive little flat with his mum, where they’re tormented by a noisy thuggish neighbour.
 Martin is obsessed with the original Human Centipede, and has a dream to do his own version, only he wants to do one with a dozen victims, not just three.
 The first film was disturbing, and I thought that as a ground-breaking horror it worked.
 We had Dieter Laser giving one of the most frightening and chilling performances I’ve ever seen in a horror film, and we felt genuine sympathy for his three victims.
 With this one … the problem is that I ended up watching it thinking “well the actors here are certainly earning their fee aren’t they”, which kind of kills it really.
 To paraphrase Hi-de-Hi’s Ted Bovis, when he used to say “the first rule of comedy you must have reality”, well that pretty much applies to horror too.
 The first film played on all the age-old terrors of the horror genre, of the lost travellers seeking refuge at the house of a madman, of their bodies being tampered with by an insane doctor against their will.
 With this one we have a bunch of extra’s, rolling around naked, wailing, like something out of an old Hieronymous Bosch painting, only far less fascinating.
 It was sick, it was sadistic, but I didn’t find it frightening.
-More “what on earth is this nutty director going to make the poor sods do next?”
+More “what on earth is this nutty director going to make these poor sods do next?”
 I assume it was all shot in black-and-white because the endless buckets of red paint would have made it look even more absurd than it already was.
 And then we have Ashlynn Yennie, one of the stars of the original, being brought back in, in what felt like an extremely clumsy attempt at dark comedy.
 Is it the sickest film I’ve ever seen?
 Sorry Mr Six, but Salo stills hold that dubious top-spot.
-I understand he is now up to Human Centipede 4 (at time of writing).
-Can only hope that one day he manages to work this crazy fixation out of his system.
 Well as I said at the beginning of this review, I’ve watched it once, damned if I’m going to bother again.
 Life really is too short for that.

 THE HUNGER GAMES (2012)